BruntonUWBio/FaceMapper/README.md

 Double-click on a dot to mark/unmark as guess <br />
 Right double click on canvas to mark all selections as guess <br />

+Command line tools:
+- "csv %path/to/csv" will open from a pre-existing file inside of an image directory

 Requires:
 - ffmpeg (for video processing)